Embassy REIT Raises Rs 750 Crore Via NCDs

-What is REIT?
+What is a REIT?

-REITs are entities that will own and operate commercial real estate by pooling in money from various stakeholders.
+REITs are entities that own and operate commercial real estate by pooling in money from various stakeholders.
 Quite similar to mutual funds, REITs are traded on stock exchanges.
-And, unlike stock investments, long-term investments are expected to earn much higher ─ typically, long-term investors gain between seven and nine per cent returns on their investments.
+Unlike stock investments, long-term investments are expected to earn much higher returns ─ typically, long-term investors gain between seven and nine per cent returns on their investments.
 The success of the REIT, which is the second-biggest commercial real estate listing in Asia in terms of square footage, is also crucial since it would be defining the global investors’ approach towards India’s commercial real estate.

-Forming part of the REIT are premium properties owned by Blackstone including the iconic Express Tower at Nariman Point part of the International Financial Centre at the Bandra-Kurla Complex, 247 Park at Vikhroli, the Blue Ridge Special Economic Zone, Galaxy IT Park and Oxygen Boulevard in Noida.
+Forming part of the REIT are premium properties owned by Blackstone, including the iconic Express Tower at Nariman Point, part of the International Financial Centre at the Bandra-Kurla Complex, 247 Park at Vikhroli, the Blue Ridge Special Economic Zone, Galaxy IT Park and Oxygen Boulevard in Noida.